 Expenditure incurred to replace a component of an item of property and equipment that is accounted for separately is capitalised and the carrying amount of the component that is replaced is written off.
 Other subsequent expenditure is capitalised only when it increases future economic benefits of the related item of property and equipment.
-All other expenditure is recognised as the expense is incurred.
+All other expenditure is recognised are recognised in profit or loss as incurred.

 An item of property and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included consolidated statement of profit or loss when the asset is derecognised.
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included statement of profit or loss when the asset is derecognised.

-The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.

-2.5.6 Leases
+2.5.5 Leases